Oral Facial Digital Syndrome (OFD)

 As the name suggests, oral facial digital syndrome is a genetic disorder that primarily affects the development of the mouth, face, fingers and toes.
 There are actually several different varieties of oral facial digital syndrome that fall under the umbrella term for the disease.
 The disease is present at birth, and symptoms can persist and worsen as a person ages.

-What are the symptoms of oral facial digital syndrome?
+What are the symptoms of OFD Syndrome Type 1?

 Reviewed by: Chad A Perlyn, MD